willthames/willthames.github.io/_posts/2014-09-03-techniques-for-versioning-ansible-ii.markdown

 The motivations described within that post remain valid.
 We do versioning for the following reasons:

+* Allow the reuse of a role across multiple playbooks
-* to allow playbooks to have the same effect, even when run months later
+* Ensure playbooks to have the same effect, even when run months later
-* so that roles may be updated without worrying about breaking earlier playbooks that rely on them
+* Roles may be updated without worrying about breaking earlier playbooks that rely on them

 Even while writing the post I thought that source control versioning